Item 19: Avoid reflection

 println!("y has {:?}", type_id(&y));

 The output is less helpful for humans, but the guarantee of uniqueness means that the result can be used in code.
-However, it's usually best not to do so directly, but to use the std::any::Any trait1 instead.
+However, it's usually best not to use TypeId directly but to use the std::any::Any trait instead, because the standard library has additional functionality for working with Any instances (described below).

-This trait has a single method type_id(), which returns the TypeId value for the type that implements the trait.
-You can't implement this trait yourself though, because Any already comes with a blanket implementation for every type T:
+The Any trait has a single method type_id(), which returns the TypeId value for the type that implements the trait.
+You can't implement this trait yourself, though, because Any already comes with a blanket implementation for most arbitrary types T:

 impl<T: 'static + ?Sized> Any for T {